 Majority of patients are asymptomatic.
-Symptomatic patients typically experience pain localized to the bone or joint, either from the pagetic lesion, secondary osteoarthritis, deformity, or pathological fracture.
+Symptomatic patients typically experience pain localized to the bone or joint, either from the pagetic lesion, secondary osteoarthritis, deformity, or pathologic fracture.

-Diagnosis is incidental in the majority of cases, with an elevated serum alkaline phosphatase raising suspicion for disease.
-Radiographs have classical appearance.
-Bone biopsy is the only confirmatory diagnostic test, but is rarely indicated.
+Diagnosis is incidental in the majority of patients, with an isolated elevated serum alkaline phosphatase raising suspicion for disease.
+Plain radiographs are diagnostic; in less clear cases, a computed tomography scan is indicated.
+Bone biopsy is the ultimate confirmatory test, but it is rarely necessary.

 If treatment is indicated, bisphosphonates are the first-line therapy to retard excessive osteoclastic activity.
 Adjunctive therapy includes physical therapy, orthoses, and walking and hearing aids.
-Analgesics are indicated for pain and inflammatory symptoms.
+Analgesics are indicated for pain control.